BLuckoo/MechaCar_Statistical_Analysis/README.md

 The Total Summary data above, shows that the overall PSI variance in under 100 psi and meets specifications.

 *Summary Statistics for Suspension Coils PSI by Lot*

 ![image](https://user-images.githubusercontent.com/82583576/127781911-916ce20a-b55c-43fe-a8cf-eaf6725bde9e.png)

-However, based on the Lot Summary statistics, the variance for Lot 3 is well over the acceptable threshold at 170.28.
+However, based on the Lot Summary statistics, the variance for Lot 3 is at 170.28 and hence is well over the acceptable threshold of 100 psi.